Cultures Around the Written World

 "Back where I come from there are men who do nothing all day but good deeds.

 There are four local human lands, and two local non-human lands.
-Player characters may come from any of the four Houselands, from Farraway or from Cottington Woods itself.
+Human, brer, and golem player characters may come from any of the four Houselands, from the city of Farraway, or from Cottington Woods itself.
+Goblin players are always from UnderMarsh.

-In addition to the four Houselands there are several cultures from around the world.
+In addition to the four Houselands, UnderMarsh and Greencloud there are several cultures from around the world.
 Cottington Woods exists in a special place, and there are lots of comings and goings.
-Traders travel all over the Written World and discover all sorts of exotic things.
+Traders travel all over the Written World and discover all sorts of exotic things, and somehow these things often find their way to Cottington.
 Characters cannot originate from any of these distant lands, but they could be inspired by the cultures found there.
 That said, we’d like to maintain a small town atmosphere.

 Below is a very general overview of the lands.